Shambhudan Gadhvi: Excavation

-Due to the continued efforts of Shambhudan Gadhvi, excavation work finally began in 1990 which lasted till 2005.
+Due to the continued efforts of Shambhudan Gadhvi, excavation work finally began in 1990 and lasted until 2005.
 The government of India started research in Kotda.
 Under the observation of Ravindra Singh Bist, in around three years, they found a town.
 It revealed a city that had a citadel, an intermediate city, a lower town, fresh water reservoirs, underground sewage pipes, bead-making workshops, copper smelters, etc.

 R. S. Bisht was the first ASI official to visit the site in the mid-1980s.
 By that time, Gadhvi had the backyard of his house laden with artifacts, ceramics, and structural members from the site.
 Gadhvi has been an important collaborator with RS Bisht in the late 1980s, when extensive exploration work was underway in the area to map the settlement of Khadir Island, where Dholavira is located.
 Shambhudan also contacted people in other villages to help ASI discover more sites.
 Once the excavation work began in 1990, Gadhvi assisted the ASI to set up the camp and recruit laborers from the village of Dholavira for the first season of excavation.